OsBlaineOra/db-devops-tools/UTPLSQL.md

 cat test/test_generate_customers_func.pkb
 ```

-The fake test procedure creates a boolean variable set to true and tests to see if it's true.
+The placeholder test procedure creates a boolean variable set to true and tests to see if it's true.
 This will always pass.
 ```
  procedure always_pass is
     l_is_true boolean := true;